Wsm2110/Faster.Map/README.md

 The goal of Faster is to provide the fastest dict/set that integrates into the .net scientific ecosystem.

+ This hashmap uses the following:
+   - Open addressing
+   - Uses linear probing
+   - Robing hood hash
+   - Upper limit on the probe sequence lenght(psl) which is Log2(size)
+   - Fibonacci hashing

 ## About

 Faster is a small robinhood hashmap with minimal memory overhead and incredibly fast runtime speed.
 See benchmarks, or try it out yourself.
 Faster.Map evolved from the fact that C# dictionaries in targetframework 4.0 are terribly slow.
 So i decided to create my own robinhood hashmap, turns out that this hashmap even performs better than the current dictionary written in .net5.

 ## How to use
 Faster.Map provides 2 hashmaps.
 Map<> which is highly optimized to be used with numerical keys.
 And GenericMap<> which has no key constraints and will resolve hashcollissions. the main difference between these two maps is the use of the EqualityComparer<T>.
 Numerical keys dont need an EqualityComparer<T>, hence the speedboost.

  ## Examples